Adel/playground-WH1EdsPZ/markdowns/01_basics/05_types.md

 ### Type inference

-If you remember well, we did not define a type for the square function we wrote in the functions section of this chapter <br/>
+If you remember well, we did not define a type for the square function we wrote in the functions section of this chapter.<br/>
-However, the compiler did not object our definition.
+But the compiler did not object our definition.

 Here was the function we defined: